Skip to main content

 While any NFTs or cryptocurrency you own are stored directly on the blockchain, you can access and control them through your self-custodial crypto wallet.
 Your wallet address is a public unique identifier and can be thought of as synonymous with your OpenSea account name.
 For example, if you wanted to open a new “account” on OpenSea, you’d use another crypto wallet or log in with a different email.

-If you got started on OpenSea with your email, your wallet is gated by your email address and your two-factor authentication.
+If you got started on OpenSea with your email, your wallet is gated by your email address.
 The email login you use on OpenSea can’t be used on other websites at this time; read below about exporting your private key if you’d like to use your self-custodial wallet on other websites.

-The wallet sidebar consists of four tabs: the Crypto tab, the Swap tab, the Transactions tab, and the Settings tab.
+The wallet sidebar consists of two tabs: the Crypto tab, and the Items tab.
 Learn about each one below.

 Crypto tab

-Within your wallet settings, you can switch to another wallet, such as MetaMask.
+Click on your wallet address dropdown to switch to another wallet, such as MetaMask.
 Keep in mind that you’ll be logged into a different account if you switch wallets.

 Export your private key